 Unadjusted trial balance

 An unadjusted trial balance does not truly reflect the accrual-based balances of all accounts and is, therefore, not suitable for preparing publishable financial statements.
-Income statement, balance sheet and other financial statements prepared on the basis of this trial balance may not comply with the applicable financial reporting frameworks such as IFRSs and GAAPs.
+Income statement, balance sheet, and other financial statements prepared on the basis of this trial balance may not comply with the applicable financial reporting frameworks, such as IFRSs and GAAPs.
 The auditors may refuse to accept and approve these statements due to their unreliability.
 After preparing adjusting entries, an adjusted trial balance is prepared that can be directly used for the preparation of many financial statements.

 Format of unadjusted trial balance

 The unadjusted trial balance consists of three columns.
-All account names are written in the first column, the debit balances are written in the second column and the credit balances are written in the third column.
+All account names are written in the first column, the debit balances are written in the second column, and the credit balances are written in the third column.
 The accounts are listed in the order in which they appear in the general ledger.

 A simple format of unadjusted trial balance is given below:

-The total of the debit column of unadjusted trial balance must be equal to the total of the credit column.
+The total of the debit column of the unadjusted trial balance must be equal to the total of the credit column.
 If they aren’t in agreement, it means that the trial balance has been prepared incorrectly or the journal entries have not been transferred to the ledger accounts accurately.

 Example